Updated February 3, 2025

 Setup and Maintenance

-Apart from the TDS, the setup for the Power Ionizer is similar to the MineralPure system.
+Apart from the TDS, the setup for the Power Ionizer is similar to that of the MineralPure system.
 You need to crank up the dial for a few days to ramp up the copper and then turn it down again once it reaches the desired level.
 This adds to the risk of overdosing because it’s easy to forget to turn it down or have someone crank it up on a whim.
 While the Power Ionizer doesn’t have the grunt of the MineralPure system, it’s about twice as powerful as the ClearBlue system when the TDS is in range, making the risk of staining high.

 Unique Features